OBOFoundry/OBOFoundry.github.io/principles/fp-013-notification.md

 Recommendations and Requirements
 -------
 Ontology owners SHOULD, in accordance with this principle, pre-announce changes to a primary group of users who actively monitor the ontology and its changes, for example, via a mailing list (ontology-specific or more general, as deemed suitable), a social media group (relevant to the ontology), or via announcements on a home page or elsewhere.
 The lead time for announcements can be determined according to release lifecycles of major ontology applications and is expected to vary by domain.

+The kinds of changes that might warrant a pre-announcement include (but are not limited to):
+- <i><b>Planned obsoletions.</i></b> Terms that will be made obsolete.
+Such announcements can provide users the opportunity to intervene if necessary.
+- <i><b>Major hierarchy rearrangements.</i></b> Moving branches from one point in the hierarchy to another, especially large branches affecting many terms or those close to the top of the hierarchy.

+Term additions and small hierarchy changes are not expected to need pre-announcement but doing so is not prohibited.

 Implementation
 --------------